 We practice and rank sites like this all day long. and never see any notifications from any client that site rankings have dropped but rather increased.
 Also bare in mind that if you intend on using Guest posts and PBN'S as tier 1 links, you best remove any Google tracking analytics or search console from your website back end.

-In this case, if you are going to follow this route of guest posting even though Google now frowns upon it, it is best advised that if you want to receive tier 1 links whether from PBN’S or guest posts and you still want that link juice, DA and TF going directly to your site, then remove any Google analytics software and only use third party software to track progression of rankings.
-This way, you keep out of Google’s radar. and and any penalties coming in your direction.
+In this case, if you are going to follow this route of guest posting even though Google now frowns upon it, it is best advised that if you want to receive tier 1 links whether from PBN'S or guest posts and you still want that link juice, DA and TF going directly to your site, then remove any Google analytics software and only use third party software to track the progression of rankings.
+This way, you keep out of Google's radar. and any penalties coming in your direction.
+If you have any questions get in touch with our Sydney SEO Services for more info or call us on 0418118998